ritaCanavarro/hiring-assignments/sre/DocumentKeeper/README.md

 Once you have all the dependencies working as expected, you will run the Dummy PDF or PNGcontainer by executing the following procedure:

 * Start a minikube cluster: `minikube start --kubernetes-version=v1.23.0 --memory=4g` or `minikube start --kubernetes-version=v1.23.0 --memory=4g --driver=hyperv`
-* Run `minikube -p minikube docker-env --shell powershell | Invoke-Expression` in order to use the docker daemon inside the minikube cluster
+* Run `eval $(minikube docker-env)` or `minikube -p minikube docker-env --shell powershell | Invoke-Expression` in order to use the docker daemon inside the minikube cluster
 * Run `make build` in order to build the image add it to the minikube cluster
 * Go to the folder .\k8scharts\templatesWithValues, which were generated via `helm template . -f values.yaml > templates.yaml` and run the follwoing commands: